KagitaMeenakshi/Latex-Writing--Writing-and-Presenting-Mathematics/README.md

 # 📚 LaTeX Academic Chapters – Mathematics and Computing

-This repository contains four structured academic chapters written using LaTeX.
+This repository contains five structured academic chapters written using LaTeX.
 Each chapter covers a fundamental topic from mathematics or computing, showcasing technical documentation, academic writing, and LaTeX formatting skills.

 ---